The VA Certificate of Eligibility (COE) Guide

 Does a COE guarantee my loan approval?

-Getting your Certificate of Eligibility is only one step of the eligibility process for a VA loan.
+Getting your Certificate of Eligibility does not equal VA loan approval.
+It is only one step of the eligibility process for a VA loan.
 You must also meet employment and income requirements set by lenders.

 While the specific requirements for obtaining a COE may vary depending on the individual’s circumstances and the type of benefit they are seeking, the VA has made the process relatively straightforward and accessible.
-Once you have your COE, you’re one step closer to accessing VA loan benefits, including lower interest rates, no down payment and more accessible credit qualifications.
+Once you have your COE, you’re one step closer to accessing VA loan benefits, including lower interest rates, no down payment, and accessible credit score qualifications.

 Equal Housing Opportunity